Privacy: Mobile Habits

 Second, consider what you do on your phone.
 Try to send emails from your computer rather than your phone because you have significantly more control over your computer's data collection than your phone's.
 Most apps have privacy policies that allow them to see what else you do on your phone, what other apps you have installed, and sometimes even more invasive things.
 Overall, the less you can use your phone, the better.

 Third, try to keep your phone as clean as possible.
-Apps are a potential risk, both in terms of the data they could be collecting (as mentioned before) and the malware they could be hiding.
+Apps are a potential risk, both in terms of the data they could be collecting and the malware they could be hiding.
 The less apps you have, the better off you are.
 Do you really need to be able to check your bank account anywhere, any time?
-Usually no, it can wait til you get home, so it's better just to not have your bank app.
+Usually no, it can wait til you get home, so it's better just to not have your bank app (this is also safer if your phone gets lost or stolen, now whoever posses the phone doesn't have one-click access to your bank).
 Same thing with games.
 Do you really need every copy of Angry Birds and Wordsearch and Pokemon GO?
 I'm not saying don't have any apps at all, but I am saying weigh how much you actually need or use them against the risks they present and consider if you can't find a workaround in another way.
 I have Spotify on my phone, I'm pretty sure I'd die without it.
 But Spotify means there's no need to download a game to keep myself occupied while standing in line.
 Same thing with news apps.
 Using Firefox Focus to check the news directly on their site is much safer than taking up space and risking data collection with an app.
 Again though, if possible, it's better to check the news on my computer than on my phone because my computer is more effective at blocking trackers.